A blog by Caitlin Aitchison (Senior Graphic Designer at Trident Marketing)

 Why Are Brand Guidelines Important?

-Brand guidelines stabilise your brand’s integrity, consistency and recognisability.
+These guidelines stabilise your brand’s integrity, consistency and recognisability.
 They also anchor what you’re all about, giving guidance to a potentially wide breadth of people.
 For example, you may do some tasks in-house and others with a marketing agency, but you need everyone singing from the same hymn sheet.

 When Should You Update Brand Guidelines?